 Legion of Super-Heroes (volume who knows) #8

-I sorely missed Kitson’s art this month – I know some find his work a little stiff, but I’ve always enjoyed it since I first saw it in a 2000AD story called “The Fists of Stan Lee” and LSH wasn’t quite the same.
+I sorely missed Barry Kitson’s art this month; I know some find his work a little stiff, but I’ve always enjoyed it since I first saw it in a 2000AD story called “The Fists of Stan Lee” and LSH wasn’t quite the same without it.
 Sharpe isn’t bad, just not as consistent, especially on the faces, and the torsos seemed overly muscular.
 The story sees the in-fighting between Brainy and Cos come to a head, with Waid bringing through the teenager aspect of the characters.
 It was nice to see the team use its powers, even if it was on each other.
-However, even with the extra pages, Waid is taking a long time to get things going, which is unusual for him.
+However, even with the extra pages, Mark Waid is taking a long time to get things going, which is unusual for him.

 Astro City: The Dark Age Book One #2 (Winner of Long Winded Title Award)

 This issue seemed more like the Astro City of old; after setting the tone in the first issue, Kurt Busiek gets things in gear with the reaction to the Silver Agent’s trial and the rest of the super-powered inhabitants getting cameos, as well as the reaction to these events from the perspective of Royal and Charles, and their history with the Agent.
 Brent Anderson tells the story well, but his art seems on the messy side of ‘loose’ for my tastes.
 Compare his rendition of the Blue Knight on the rooftop with the cover, for example, or the face of the newsreader on page two.
 Maybe it’s just me.
 Still, good to have Astro City back.

 The Pulse #10